 In the past month, the FDA made some noteworthy announcements, including the retirement of Stephen Ostroff, Deputy Commissioner for Foods and Veterinary Medicine.
 Walmart food safety executive Frank Yiannas will join the FDA to fill a similar role, but his title will be Deputy Commissioner for Food Policy and Response.

-Check out our favorite articles on food quality and safety from September!
+Check out our favorite articles on food quality and safety from October!

-Throughout the month, we follow the latest trends and news to bring you insights and updates from thought leaders in the food industry.
-Here's a roundup of our favorite articles and blog posts from around the web from last month.
+Each month, we follow the latest trends and news in food safety and quality to bring you insights and updates from thought leaders in the food and beverage industry.
+Here's a roundup of some of our favorite articles and blog posts from around the web in October 2018.

 Oftentimes the supply chain is perceived as a linear relationship among suppliers and customers.
 In reality, however, it is more like a web.
 Although there may be visibility into your tier 1 suppliers, visibility at tier 2 is often lacking.
 As you trace back and visibility decreases, you must identify which risks are most significant.
 Some risks may have a small potential impact on your company’s food safety, for instance, while the impact of others could be massive.
 Certain ingredients may only affect a few products, while others may affect many.

 To some extent, the effectiveness of your supply chain management lies in your ability to collaborate seamlessly with suppliers.
 You must also ensure that teamwork is achieved within your own facility.
 Here, we explore some best practices your company can follow to support collaborative food supplier management.